Xeverous/the_website/website/pages/cpp/utility/glossary.md

 `makefile` - a file with incremental build directives used by GNU make command line program.
 Various IDEs and other tools create makefiles and then call make which calls compiler and linker with appropriate arguments.
 Makefiles can also be used for other incremental command build tasks, for example LaTeX document generation.

-`MinGW` - Minimalist GNU for Windows, the most commonly used GCC toolchain port for Windows.
-Builds native Windows 32 and 64 bit executables.
+`MinGW` - Minimalist GNU for Windows. `MinGW-w64` is the most commonly used GCC toolchain port for Windows.
+Builds native Windows 32 and 64 bit executables without MSVC-specific code required such as `WinMain` entry function.

 `MI` - multiple inheritance.